thecybersapien/thecybersapien.github.io/pages/about.md

 tags: [About]
 ---

 I am a Cybersecurity College Student.
-I mostly like to solve machines on TryHackMe and HackTheBox and I sometimes participate in capture the flag competitions.
+I mostly like to solve machines on TryHackMe and HackTheBox and I also participate in capture the flag competitions.
 Here I am writing these writeups as my hobby.
 I hope you like them.
 Besides these, I like to read books.

-I know some Python, C, C++ and I have also done CEH Practical and currently preparing for my OSCP.
+I know some Python, C, and I have a Certified Ethical Hacker (Practical).

 You can [Contact Me](/contact/) for any questions, feedback and suggestions for the blog page!